-Free 50-point self-assessment
+Free 50-point store self-assessment

-The Small Business AI Automation Readiness Checklist
+The E-commerce AI Readiness Checklist

-• Honest readiness score with a recommended next step
+• Honest readiness score with a recommended next step for your store

-• Printable PDF with a scorecard worksheet + 90-day AI implementation roadmap
+• Printable PDF with a scorecard worksheet + 90-day AI implementation roadmap for online stores

 You'll get the printable checklist, scorecard worksheet, and a 90-day AI automation planning roadmap.